Student Essay Contest

 • The essay should be approximately 500 to 1000 words in length.

-• Essays will be judged by a panel of mathematicians on content, grammar, and presentation.
+• Essays will be judged by a panel of mathematicians on content, grammar, presentation, and the presence of an authentic author’s voice.

 Essay Subject.
-You may interview and write about any woman currently working in or retired from a mathematical sciences career with a small number of exceptions (listed below).
-Here are some suggestions for finding possible women to interview:
+You may interview and write about any woman or individual from any underrepresented gender identity in the mathematics community who is currently working in or retired from a mathematical sciences career with a small number of exceptions (listed below).
+Here are some suggestions for finding someone to interview:

-• To find out about mathematical careers, you can look at the resources at the Bureau of Labor Statistics website, the SIAM website, or the ASA website.
-Try contacting a woman in one of these industries!
+• To find out about mathematical careers, you can look at the resources at the Bureau of Labor Statistics website or the SIAM website.

-• To find mathematicians from underrepresented minorities, you may want to try the website for the National Association of Mathematicians (NAM), the National Society of Black Engineers (NSBE), the Society for Advancement of Chicanos and Native Americans in Science (SACNAS), Lathisms, Mathematically Gifted & Black (MGB), or Indigenous Mathematicians.
+• Try the websites for the National Association of Mathematicians (NAM), the National Society of Black Engineers (NSBE), the Society for Advancement of Chicanos and Native Americans in Science (SACNAS), Lathisms, Mathematically Gifted & Black (MGB), Indigenous Mathematicians, or Spectra.

 • Look for mathematicians who are active on social media.

-• Professors in mathematics at a local college or university (you can try looking up the school’s website and looking for the mathematics department; many departments list their faculty and their email addresses).
+• Look up professors in mathematics at a local college or university (you can try looking up the school’s website and looking for the mathematics department; many departments list their faculty and their email addresses).

 • Consider other mathematical departments at colleges and universities, such as applied mathematics, computer science, statistics, physics, engineering, finance, etc.

-A few women are not eligible as essay subjects.
-These individuals are:
+A few people are not eligible as essay subjects.
+They are:

-• subjects of essays that have won a Grand Prize, First Place, or Honorable Mention in the past four years,
+• subjects of essays that have won a Grand Prize, First Place, or Honorable Mention in the past three contests,

 • the President, President-Elect, Past President, and Executive Director of the AWM, and